AP: Women accuse opera legend Domingo of sexual harassment

-She said she had sex with Domingo on two occasions, at his Los Angeles apartment and at the Biltmore hotel, where he left the money on the dresser.
+She said she had sex with Domingo on two occasions, at the Biltmore and at his Los Angeles apartment.

-“He would say, ‘I’m going to talk to you as the future artistic director of the company’” and discuss possible roles, she said.
-“Then he would lower his voice and say, ‘Now I’m going to talk to you as Placido,’” she said, and ask her to meet him — for a drink, to see a movie, to come to his apartment so he could cook her breakfast.
+“He would say, ‘I’m going to talk to you as the future artistic director of the company’” and discuss possible roles for her, she said.
+“Then he would lower his voice and say, ‘Now I’m going to talk to you as Placido,’” she said, and ask her to meet him — for a drink in Santa Monica, to see a movie, to come to his apartment so he could cook her breakfast.

-The singer — who was 27 and just starting her career — said she felt trapped.
+From the beginning, the singer — who was 27 and just starting her career — said she felt panicked and trapped.